charshy/examples/apps/bookinfo/README.md

 ![Microservice dependencies](https://github.com/amalgam8/examples/blob/master/apps/bookinfo/dependencies.jpg)

-## Running the bookinfo demo

-In this demo, we will use Amalgam8's control plane to accomplish the following tasks:
+Follow the steps for this sample to use the Amalgam8 control plane to demonstrate the following capabilities:

-1. Route traffic to specific versions of microservices using the `a8ctl` command line client that interacts with the A8 Control Plane.
+1. Route traffic to specific versions of microservices using the `a8ctl` CLI that interacts with the Amalgam8 control plane (controller and registry).

-2. Exercise the resiliency testing capabilities in Amalgam8 using the Gremlin framework to conduct systematic resilience testing, i.e., inject reproducible failure scenarios and run automated assertions on recovery behavior of the microservices.
+2. Conduct systematic resiliency testing in Amalgam8 by using the Gremlin framework. i.e., inject reproducible failure scenarios and run automated assertions on recovery behavior of the microservices.
 Specifically,
    * (Ad-hoc approach) Inject failures in the call path between two